Oyekunle-Mark/crusher_lang/README.md

 ## What does Crusher look like?

 Below is what Crusher code looks like.

 This snippet doesn't achieve anything in particular.
-It's purpose is to show you some of Crusher's feature and how writing procedures in Crusher (like the `fibonacci` function below) is quite similar to most C-like programming language
+It's purpose is to show you some of Crusher's feature and how writing procedures in Crusher (like the `fibonacci` function below) is quite similar to most C-like programming language.

 ```rust
 let age = 12;